engity-com/bifroest/README.md

 You can execute your users into individual Docker containers with custom images, network settings, and much more...

+#### Kubernetes environments

+Be directly inside a dedicated Pod inside your Kubernetes cluster and have access to all of its resources without extra port forwarding.

 #### Remember me

 If authorized via another authentication token then a Public Key, it can store (temporally) your provided Public Key, for faster reconnect, while the session is still alive.